 CaseComplete utilizes version control for shared projects, allowing teams to collaboratively work on projects.
 The version control systems CaseComplete integrates with include:

-- The CaseComplete Shared Project AddIn that is packaged with CaseComplete, allowing you to create shared projects on a shared drive without any additional software.
-(The shared drive must be on your LAN.
-It won't work with file-syncing services such as DropBox or Microsoft OneDrive).
+- CaseComplete's built-in version control (based on Subversion) enables you to create shared projects on a shared network drive without any additional software.
+(The network drive must be on your LAN and all team members must have full-control access to it.
+It won't work with file-syncing services such as DropBox, Google Drive, Microsoft OneDrive, etc.)

-- Web-hosted subversion servers such as RiouxSVN, ASSEMBLA, ProjectLocker, and Beanstalk.
+- Cloud-based Subversion server such as RiouxSVN, ASSEMBLA, ProjectLocker, and Beanstalk.

-Whether you use the built-in Shared Project Addin or incorporate a more robust third-party version control system really depends on the size and the shape of your team.
-If you have a fairly small team (five or fewer users) that are on the same local network, the Shared Project Addin should work just fine.
-If you have a larger team, or if your team is spread out across multiple locations, you should consider using one of the server-based systems mentioned above.
-Server based systems are generally better performing and more secure.
+Whether you use the built-in version control with a shared network drive or incorporate a more robust third-party version control server really depends on the size and location of your team.
+If you have a small team (five or fewer users) that are on the same local network, the built-in version control should work just fine.
+If you have a larger team, or if your team is spread out across multiple locations, you should use a server-based version control system.
+Server-based systems are generally better performing and more secure.